 Analysis of our rural places has revealed that not only do they have diverse geographies but their communities and economies are equally diverse.
 Evidence has shown that our larger rural hamlets, for example, are generally some of the more affluent places in the region.
-However, levels of affluence across our rural towns vary significantly with some high performing towns alongside some that significantly struggle.
-Poverty, deprivation and ill health are more difficult to identify in rural areas because the statistics are often not sufficiently fine-grained to pinpoint pockets of deprivation that exist among rural affluence.
+On the other hand, levels of affluence across our rural towns vary significantly, with some high performing towns alongside some that significantly struggle.